 Skip to main content

-If your baby has been diagnosed with plagiocephaly, or flat head syndrome, there are different treatment options you can take, depending on:
+If your baby has been diagnosed with plagiocephaly, or flat head syndrome, there are different treatment options depending on:

 • how severe it is